Overview

 Tests to find Kaposi sarcoma in the lungs might include:

 - CT scan.
-This imaging test uses X-rays to make detailed images of the lungs.
+This imaging test uses X-rays to make detailed images of the inside of the body.
+A CT scan of the chest can show the lungs.

 Treatment